 Newly patented options MAX-Tran and MAX-Trac that were innovated as a direct result of perfecting the Radio Remote Control System.
 MAX-Tran allows for automatic weight transfer during operation, while MAX-Trac provides automatic traction control.

 During this time of innovation, the Magnum series of Trackmobile were developed.
 Consisting of the 3050TM, 4150TM, 4250TM, 4350TM, 4650TM, 4750TM, and 4850TM, the Magnum series models were produced until early 2010.

 To enhance railyard safety, Trackmobile introduced a pocket sized remote control that allows ground personnel to activate the Trackmobile train air brake system when needed.

-SpaceX in Cape Canaveral, Fl uses Trackmobile to move their Falcon 9 rockets from the staging area to the launch pad.
+When ready on demand is a must, Trackmobile is the name that United Launch Alliance engineers trust.
+Originally purchasing three 4850 TMs to move the Atlas V rocket from the vertical integration facility to launch complex 41, they’re still in used today.
+Chosen for their steel wheel design and Trackmobile’s exclusive MAX-TRAN® weight transfer management and MAX-TRAC slip control systems, operator teams were able to precisely synchronize and optimize power delivery and traction.
 The 180 foot long, 17 foot diameter rocket rides on a transporter erector system and is raised hydraulically from a horizontal position to a vertical launch position.
 Trackmobile does its part by attaching to the erector system and moving the whole consist to the launch pad.